kensnyder/bunshine/README.md

 - 🔲 GitHub Actions to run tests and coverage
 - 🔲 Support server clusters
 - ✅ Replace "ms" with a small and simple implementation
-- ✅ Export functions to gzip strings and files
-- ✅ Gzip performance testing (to get min/max defaults)

 ## License